wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/get-started-with-powerapps-common-data-service/includes/3-create-a-cds-entity.md

     - Species

 3. Select the **Created On** column, select **Remove**.
 4. To arrange the columns, select the column to move, and then select **Move Left** or **Move Right** until your view looks like this.
-You could also simply drag and drop the columns to arrange the order as well.
+You could also drag and drop the columns to arrange the order as well.

     > [!div class="mx-imgBorder"]
     > ![Screenshot of the Account drop-down with Move Left and Move Right options highlighted.](../media/updated-active-pets-view.png)